JeanaDeLaire/pet-portal-client/README.md

 The next big improvement is to add the ability for users to delete photos from their carousel.
 One additional goal is to allow photos to be open view and shared with other users.

 ## User Stories:
--As a user, I should be able to login to access my information in this app.
+- As a user, I should be able to login to access my information in this app.
--As a user, I want to be able to have the option to upload information on multiple pets.
+- As a user, I want to be able to have the option to upload information on multiple pets.
--As a user, I want to be able to add pictures of my pets.
+- As a user, I want to be able to add pictures of my pets.
--As a user, I want to be able to update each individual piece of data associated with my pet.
+- As a user, I want to be able to update each individual piece of data associated with my pet.
--As a user, I want all of my files to be private to just me.
+- As a user, I want all of my files to be private to just me.

 ## WireFrames: